Alica Schmidt

 Alica Megan Schmidt (/de/; born 8 November 1998) is a German runner.
 She was part of the national team that came second in the 4 × 400 metres relay event at the 2017 European Athletics U20 Championships, and third in the same discipline at the 2019 European Athletics U23 Championships.
 She was previously a fitness coach of Bundesliga club Borussia Dortmund.
-Schmidt was part of the German relay squad at the 2020 Summer Olympics, though she did not compete.
+Schmidt was part of the German relay squad at the 2020 Summer Olympics, although she did not compete.

 Early life

 Schmidt was born in 1998 in Worms, Germany.
 Her family now lives in Ingolstadt, Bavaria, Germany.
 She attended Fresenius University of Applied Sciences.

 Career

 Schmidt started competing in the 200 metres, 400 metres, and 800 metres running events.
 In 2018, she started competing in 400 metres hurdles events.
 Schmidt began her career training at MTV Ingolstadt.

 In 2017, Schmidt came second in the 200 metres event at the under-20s German Championship.
 At the 2017 European Athletics U20 Championships, Schmidt was part of the German 4 × 400 metres relay team that finished second, alongside Vanessa Aniteye, Meike Gerlach and Corinna Schwab.
 Their time of 03:33:08 was faster than the previous age group world record, but they finished behind the Ukrainian team, who set the new world record.
 It was the first medal at the Championships for an Ingolstadt athlete since 1999.
 Schmidt also set a personal best time of 54.23 seconds in a qualifying round of the individual 400 metres event at the Championships.
 She was withdrawn from the individual 400 metres final in order to focus on the relay event.
 In the same year, she came second at the German under-20 Championship in the 400 metres event.

 In October 2017, Schmidt started training at SC Potsdam, after moving to Brandenburg for personal reasons.
 Ahead of the 2019 season, Schmidt joined SCC Berlin.
 She was part of the German team that came third in the 4 × 400 metres relay event at the 2019 European Athletics U23 Championships.
 At the 2019 German Athletics Championships, Schmidt came third in the under-23s 400 metres event, and was part of the SCC Berlin team that came second in the 4 × 400 metres relay event.

 Schmidt was appointed as Borussia Dortmund's fitness coach for the 2020–21 Bundesliga season.